Education

 John Henry, jhenry@childrensdefense.org, Media Relations Manager, 708-646-7679

-Austin, TX – Children’s Defense Fund-Texas urges school districts to refrain from rating library books following the Fifth Circuit Court of Appeals’ recent judgement that found key parts of House Bill 900 to likely be unconstitutional.
+Austin, TX – Children’s Defense Fund-Texas urges school districts to refrain from rating library books following the Fifth Circuit Court of Appeals’ recent judgment that found key parts of House Bill 900 to likely be unconstitutional.
 This order has profound implications for the book ratings regime imposed by HB 900, commonly known as the “Book Ban Bill.”

 HB 900 passed during the 88th Legislative Session and faced legal challenges initiated by a coalition of bookstores and bookseller associations in BookPeople, Inc. v.
 Wong.
 The recent order by the Fifth Circuit affirms the lower court’s decision to block enforcement of key parts of HB 900, asserting their likely unconstitutionality.